emb417/metaforiq-node/README.md

 ### Scheduled Runs

 1. using node-cron to periodically scrape library items
-1. send emails if wish list items are available now or send all on order items
+1. send notifications if wish list items are available now or send all on order items